ECU News Services

 A successful grant writer and administrator with more than $3 million in grants and contracts for Eastern AHEC, she also has worked to expand clinical sites and find preceptors for nursing students, helping to bridge the gap between practice and academic environments, said Debbie Ramey, associate director of AHEC and a longtime colleague.
 “People look to her as a resource, whether connecting the dots or connecting with people,” Ramey said.
 “She’s really good at seeing the big picture and getting people to work together.”

 Karen Krupa, a former College of Nursing RN to BSN coordinator, often saw Brinson’s long range planning and people skills.
 “She can’t think in one year blocks.
 She’s thinking in five or 10 year blocks of time for funding,” Krupa said.
 “You can give grants and not be active.
 But Helen was.
 She did on-the-road recruitment, set up sites, and made introductions to people and agencies.”
-Excited about nursing

 Another of Brinson’s passions is school nursing.
 She has been involved in a Kate B. Reynolds funded project with Dr. Marti Engelke in the College of Nursing and Martha Guttu, retired state school nurse consultant, focused on school nurse case management for children with chronic illness.